JoshDevHub/Chess/README.md

 ### Lichess
 [Lichess](https://lichess.org) is an open source platform for playing Chess.
 Its Study section, where you can create custom game situations and extract a FEN from them, proved pretty valuable for me testing various aspects of my game's functionality.

+## Contact

+If you have any questions or issues, feel free to email me at jmsmith1018@gmail.com